Mohbad: Reburial saga, family feud, toxicology results, other recent updates

 The police exhumed his body on 21 September for an autopsy.
 However, the report is still pending.

-While the singer has yet to be reburied, there is an ongoing coroner’s inquest probing into the circumstances of his death.
+While the late singer’s body has yet to be reburied, there is an ongoing coroner’s inquest probing into the circumstances of his death.

 Also, Mohbad’s family seems to be in an unending squabble over his reburial.
 His mum, in a viral video, claimed that the police had released her son’s body, but the body has yet to be reburied due to resistance from his father.